luisbocanegra/kde-material-you-colors/README.md

 # KDE Material You Colors
 ### Automatic Material You Colors Generator from your wallpaper for the Plasma Desktop

-This is a Python program that uses the [C# implementation](https://github.com/albi005/MaterialColorUtilities) of Google's [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) by @albi005, to extract a color from an image and then generate a Material Design 3 color scheme.
+This is a Python script that uses the [C# implementation](https://github.com/albi005/MaterialColorUtilities) of Google's [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) by @albi005, to extract a color from an image and then generate a Material Design 3 color scheme.
 Which is used to generate both Light and Dark Color Themes for KDE.
 <div>
 </img>
 <img src="https://img.shields.io/badge/Made%20with-Python-1f425f.svg"></img>